muhammad-tamim/JavaScript-notes/README.md

 ![object image](images/image7.png)

 As you can see, there’s still one object, but now with two variables that reference it.
-We can use either variable to access the object and modify its contents:
+We can use one of theat  variables to access the object and modify its contents:

 ```js
 let user = { name: 'John' };